Blois Paleoecology Lab

 Graduate Students

 Danaan DeNeve Weeks, Quantitative and Systems Biology PhD student, 2014-2020.
 Danaan finished their PhD in the lab in December 2020 and then worked as a postdoctoral scholar at the La Brea Tar Pits and Museum.
+They are now an instructor at the College of Western Idaho.

 Undergraduates

 Esteban Correa, undergrad research assistant, summer 2023.
-Esteban is starting his 4th year at a BIO-EEB major and worked with Reina, Emma, and Jessica on the Yosemite small mammals project in summer 2023!
+Esteban is starting his 4th year at a BIO-EEB major and worked with Reina, Emma, and Jessica on the Yosemite small mammals project in summer 2023.

 Daniela Alvarado Flores, undergrad research assistant, 2019 – 2021.
-B.S, 2021, in Earth Systems Science .
+B.S, 2021, in Earth Systems Science.

 Joseph Veneracion, undergrad research assistant, 2017 – 2018.
 B.S. in Earth Systems Science.
 Joseph worked with Nate on the La Brea project while he was in the lab.

 Aurora Trejo, undergrad research assistant, 2017 – 2018.
 B.S. in Biology with an emphasis in Ecology and Evolutionary Biology.
+She finished a M.S. in Biology at Cal State LA

 Andrea Pedraza, undergrad research assistant, 2015 – 2016.
 B.S in Biology with an emphasis in Molecular and Cell Biology